randym/axlsx/README.md

 [scpike](https://github.com/scpike) - for keeping numbers fixed even when they are rational and a super clean implementation of conditional formatting.

 [janhuehne](https://github.com/janhuehne) - for working out the decoder ring and adding in cell level validation, and providing a support for window panes.

+[rfc2616](https://github.com/rfc2616) - for FINALLY working out the interop issues with google docs.

 #Copyright and License
 ----------